tomsoftware/Lemmings.ts/README.md

 * Browser Game
 * Support all Versions of Lemmings
 * Read original Lemmings Binarys
-* Support Playing of original Music using a Browser Adlib Emulator
+* Support playing of original music by interpreting the adlib.dat file and using a browser Adlib emulator

 ## ToDo
 * Replace Adlib Emulator by DosBox version
+* fix some game issues

 ## How to run
 * download run folder